How to budget

 What does budgeting mean?

-Think about the last $500 that you spent.
+Think about the last $100 that you spent.
 Where did it go?
 Did it stretch as far as you thought it would?
-Budgeting means reflecting on your spending habits.
-It can help you learn how to balance your budget and manage your spending.
+Budgeting means reflecting on your spending habits, learning how to balance your finances, and managing your spending.

 Put simply, a budget is a list of your total income compared to your total expenses over a fixed period of time, such as a school term, a month, or a year.